fbpx

 Understanding the Role of GPA and SAT in College Admissions

-What Does Your GPA Represent?
+What Does Your GPA Indicate?

 What Does Your SAT Score Represent?

-Admissions officers consider SAT scores to:
+Admissions officers use SAT scores to:

 When Can a High SAT Score Compensate for a Low GPA?

-3. If You Took Challenging Courses
+3. If You Took Challenging Classes

 When a High SAT Score Might Not Be Enough

-1. Applying to Highly Selective Universities
+1. You Are Applying to Selective Schools

 For example: